Metropolitan Police gathered information on 18 family campaigns

 Assistant Commissioner Martin Hewitt, from Scotland Yard, said: "I regret enormously the distress that has been caused."

-The report said: "It is quite clear that maintaining the secrecy of the unit and protecting the identity of the officers was of paramount importance to all involved - and in being so focused on this aspect the management of the SDS, of the Metropolitan Police Special Branch and ultimately the Metropolitan Police Executive Leadership of the day collectively failed."'No notebooks'
+The report said: "It is quite clear that maintaining the secrecy of the unit and protecting the identity of the officers was of paramount importance to all involved - and in being so focused on this aspect the management of the SDS, of the Metropolitan Police Special Branch and ultimately the Metropolitan Police Executive Leadership of the day collectively failed."

 The report said senior Met management either "knew nothing" about the SDS's existence or, if they did, they appeared to have allowed it to "exist in secret isolation in a manner that was complacent and possibly negligent".